jchatel/quickmail-next-docs/troubleshooting/troubleshooting-handling-sender-related-bounces.md

 This guide focuses on **sender-related bounces**, which are issues you can directly manage, such as authentication errors, sending reputation, or email volume limits.

 While recipient bounces do occur, our solutions are tailored to the sender side, where you have control.
-For recipient-related bounces, visit our Why Emails Bounce** article.
+For recipient-related bounces, check out this guide [Reducing Bounces](https://help.quickmail.com/deliverability/reducing-bounces-with-email-verification/)

 ## Understanding Bounce Codes and Solutions